 If you own a clothing store, you probably already know that people will select the clothing brand that most closely fits with their own lifestyle.
 They buy from you because they identify with your brand, respect what you have to say and feel that they can express themselves the most authentically when wearing your pieces.
 In a store, the way you display your items and the specific outfits you choose to put on mannequins can make your aesthetic clear—but how do you translate that same experience to your shipping boxes?
 It’s easy: by making custom shipping boxes for apparel that are just as unique and on-brand as the clothes themselves.
 Read on to scoop up some new ideas.

-Cairo-based clothing company Don & Brook came up with one of our favorite shipping ideas—they decided to roll up their t-shirts and blouses, and ship them in tube containers.
+Roll It Up Cairo-based clothing company Don & Brook came up with one of our favorite shipping ideas—they decided to roll up their t-shirts and blouses, and ship them in tube containers.
 Not only is this a great way to prevent wrinkles, but the tube is also a lot less cumbersome than those giant, square-shaped boxes that are just way too bulky for the product inside.
 Plus, the brand’s black and white zigzagged logo, which is wrapped around the tube, is sure to catch everyone’s eyes, making this innovative packaging design a branding dream.
+Continue reading →

 When a customer places an order with your company, think of it as just the beginning.
 It’s an opportunity.
 There’s no doubt that how you deliver your product requires the same, if not more, detail and care that goes into the creation and production of it.
 Especially in today’s day and age, with the influence of social media, where shoppers proudly display the packaging of what they’ve purchased on Facebook, Snapchat, Instagram and more, creative shipping box ideas are on display now more than ever.
 We’ve collected some of our best tips on how to make your shipping boxes stand out, in person and in photographs.